opetitprestataire/label-studio/docs/source/guide/prompts_keys.md

 Once you have added a key, all supported models will appear in the base model drop-down when you [draft your prompt](prompts_draft).

+## Add a model provider

+!!! note
+    Models you configure here will also be available in your [organization-level providers](model_providers).

 {% insertmd includes/model_keys.md %}